Irregular sleep–wake rhythm disorder: Pharmacological

+Behavorial

+Education about sleep hygiene is important, and counseling can be helpful.

+Exposure to light during the daytime and activities occurring at regular times each day may help to restore a normal rhythm.
+The American Academy of Sleep Medicine has recommended light therapy with a 2500–5000 lux light source for between for 1–2 hours between 09:00–11:00 every day.

 Research

 There is currently a great deal of active research on various aspects of circadian rhythm; this often occurs at major universities in conjunction with sleep research clinics at major hospitals.
 An example is the program with Harvard Medical School and Brigham and Women's Hospital.
 This research includes programs that are staffed by researchers from various departments at the university, including psychiatry, neurology, chemistry, biology.
 Other major sleep research centers are in Tel Aviv in Israel, Munich in Germany and in Japan.

 A wide variety of sleep disorders are actively being researched.
 Measuring body temperature or melatonin levels may be used.
 Some hospitals do blood tests for melatonin levels.
 Saliva tests for melatonin are now available for online purchase; its metabolites can also be tested in urine.

 Nomenclature

 The current formally correct name of the disorder is Irregular Sleep Wake Rhythm Disorder.
 This disorder has been referred to by many other terms, including: Irregular Sleep Wake Pattern, irregular sleep wake syndrome, Irregular Sleep Wake Cycle or Irregular Sleep Wake Schedule, and Irregular Sleep Wake Disorder (ISWD).
 Sometimes the words sleep and wake are hyphenated (sleep-wake), sometimes joined with an en dash (sleep–wake) and sometimes open (sleep wake).
 Sometimes the words are capitalized and sometimes they are not.